-Walla Walla University offers three developmental mathematics courses, each with the MDEV course prefix.
+Walla Walla University offers two developmental mathematics courses, each with the MDEV course prefix.
 These courses are:

 - MDEV 001 - Elementary Algebra